lmunozm1702/school_library_people/README.md

 # 📖 [School Library] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**[school library]** is a OOP and Ruby based application to ecord what books are in the library and who borrows them.
+**[school library]** is a OOP and Ruby based application to record what books are in the library and who borrows them.

 ## 🛠 Built With <a name="built-with"></a>